Ladder 49

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Jack commits fully to both his career and Linda, proposing marriage.
 He chooses to embrace the firefighter life completely, accepting all its dangers and demands, and building a family., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Jack's injuries from the warehouse trap worsen in the present, while flashbacks show a close call where a colleague is seriously injured.
+Notably, this crucial beat Jack's injuries from the warehouse trap worsen in the present, while flashbacks show a close call where a colleague is seriously injured.
 The stakes raise—the job's true cost becomes undeniable.
 Kennedy offers Jack a promotion out of field duty., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 86 minutes (75% through) represents the emotional nadir.
 Here, The building collapses further, Jack is critically injured and knows he's dying.
 Kennedy and the crew realize they can't reach him in time.
 Jack accepts his fate—the ultimate sacrifice is at hand.
 The whiff of death is literal., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.